-13 For example, the total aggregate employer contribution rate increased by 0.43% in the December 31, 2009 valuation, 1.80% in the December 31, 2010 valuation, 1.79% in the December 31, 2012 valuation, 2.29% in the December 31, 2015 valuation, and 1.25% in the December 31, 2018 valuation, as a result of the experience studies over the last ten years.
+14 For example, the total aggregate employer contribution rate increased by 1.80% in the December 31, 2010 valuation, 1.79% in the December 31, 2012 valuation, 2.29% in the December 31, 2015 valuation, and 1.25% in the December 31, 2018 valuation (for a total of 7.13% of payroll) as a result of the experience studies over the last ten years.

-Employer Contribution Rates in December 31, 2009 to 2018 Valuations (% of Payroll)
+Employer Contribution Rates in December 31, 2010 to 2019 Valuations (% of Payroll)

-Note: The above rates were determined without adjustment for the phase-in of the increase in the employer contribution rates due to assumption changes in the experience studies.
+Note: Consistent with the format of the annual valuations, the above rates were determined without adjustment for the phase-in of the increase in the employer contribution rates due to assumption changes (if any).
 In addition, employer normal cost rates have not been adjusted to reflect additional member contribution rates that some active legacy members have agreed to pay as permitted by PEPRA.

-Factors that Affected Employer Contribution Rates in December 31, 2009 to 2018 Valuations (% of Payroll)
+Factors that Affected Employer Contribution Rates in December 31, 2010 to 2019 Valuations (% of Payroll)

-Note: The primary source of investment losses starting in the December 31, 2008 is the Great Recession, which was recognized in the Actuarial Value of Assets over five years.
+Note: The primary source of investment losses starting in the December 31, 2008 valuation is the Great Recession, which was recognized in the valuation value of assets over five years.